-- 01 Maximum current entitlement of CDSG/CDSB paid Generally, no action is required. - 04 Age of beneficiary No action is required as the CDSG and the CDSB will not be paid after the end of the year in which the beneficiary turned 49 years of age. - 06 No grant requested If the CDSG was to be requested for the contribution, submit a contribution correction transaction for the same amount as the original contribution, and ensure the flag is set to "Yes". - 19 Contract not registered Consult the contract status file to determine why the contract is not registered and resubmit all 3 101 transactions.
-Once all 3 transactions of the contract registration package are processed successfully, resubmit any rejected CDSG and CDSB request transaction(s). - 30 Beneficiary Disability Tax Credit (DTC) eligibility not confirmed Refer the holder to the Canada Revenue Agency (CRA) to confirm DTC.
+Ø DESCRIPTION RESOLUTION (see Appendix B of the RDSP provider user guide) 01 Maximum current entitlement of CDSG/CDSB paid Generally no action is required.
+04 Age of beneficiary No action is required as the CDSG and the CDSB will not be paid after the end of the year in which the beneficiary turned 49 years of age.
+06 No grant requested If the CDSG was to be requested for the contribution, submit a contribution correction transaction for the same amount as the original contribution, and ensure the flag is set to Yes.
+19 Contract not registered Consult the contract status file to determine why the contract is not registered and re-submit all three 101 transactions.
+Once all three transactions of the contract registration package are processed successfully, re-submit any rejected CDSG/CDSB request transaction(s).
+30 Beneficiary DTC eligibility not confirmed Refer the holder to the CRA to confirm DTC.

-16. Repayment obligation
+16. Repayment rule